krehera/SFCJbot/README.md

 **games** - lists the games SFCJbot offers and their shorthand aliases

-**alias** - lists the games SFCJbot offers and their shorthand aliases
+**aliases** - lists the games SFCJbot offers and their shorthand aliases

 **queue [game]** - adds you to the queue for [game]